 The forms to claim your deferred benefits are available from the NHS Pensions hub.

-Transferring your benefits
+Transferring your pension benefits

-You therefore can’t transfer your NHS benefits to a personal pension, SIPP or to a defined contribution workplace pension.
+This means you can’t transfer your NHS benefits to a personal pension, SIPP or to a defined contribution workplace pension.
 And, while it is theoretically possible to transfer to another defined benefits scheme, most do not accept transfers in from the NHS scheme.